Paris Cirque Phenix Circus

 Cirque Phenix entrance

-However, if you have your own transport, then you will be pleased to know that the Cirque Phenix offers free parking close to the tent for its patrons, plus snacks and drinks such as coffee etc are also available on site.
+However, if you have your own transport, then you will be pleased to know that the Paris Cirque Phenix circus offers free parking close to the tent for its patrons, plus snacks and drinks such as coffee etc are also available on site.